anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The supreme art of war is to subdue the enemy without fighting.
+Quote: No alibi will save you from accepting the responsibility.

-By: Sun Tzu
+By: Napoleon Hill